 Examination focuses on the ears, nose, and throat.

 The pinna and area over the mastoid process should be inspected for redness and swelling.
 The pinna is gently tugged; significant pain exacerbation with tugging suggests otitis externa.
 The ear canal should be examined for redness, discharge, swelling, cerumen or foreign body, and any other lesions.
-The TM should be examined for redness, perforation, and signs of middle ear fluid collection (eg, bulging, distortion, change in normal light reflex).
-A brief bedside test of hearing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more should be conducted.
+The tympanic membrane should be examined for redness, perforation, and signs of middle ear fluid collection (eg, bulging, distortion).
+A brief bedside test of hearing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more should be conducted, including the Weber and Rinne tests Physical examination using a 512-Hz tuning fork.

 The throat should be examined for erythema, tonsillar exudate, peritonsillar swelling, and any mucosal lesions suggesting cancer.

-TMJ function should be assessed by palpation of the joints on opening and closing of the mouth, and notation should be made of trismus or evidence of bruxism.
+TMJ function should be assessed by palpation of the joints on opening and closing of the mouth, and notation should be made of trismus or evidence of bruxism such as wearing down of teeth.

 The neck should be palpated for lymphadenopathy.
 In-office fiberoptic examination of the pharynx and larynx should be considered, particularly if no cause for the pain is identified on routine examination and if nonotologic symptoms such as hoarseness, difficulty swallowing, or nasal obstruction are reported.

-An important differentiator is whether the ear examination is normal; middle and external ear disorders cause abnormal physical findings, which, when combined with history, usually suggest an etiology (see table Some Causes of Earache Some Causes of Earache Earache may occur in isolation or along with discharge or, rarely, hearing loss.
-Ear pain may come from a process within the ear itself or may be referred to the ear from a nearby nonotologic... read more ).
-For example, patients with chronic eustachian tube dysfunction have abnormalities of the TM, typically a retraction pocket.
+An important differentiator is whether the ear examination is normal; middle and external ear disorders cause abnormal physical findings, which, when combined with history, usually suggest an etiology (see table ).
+For example, patients with chronic eustachian tube dysfunction have abnormalities of the tympanic membrane, typically a retraction pocket.

 Patients with a normal ear examination may have a visible oropharyngeal cause, such as tonsillitis or peritonsillar abscess.
 Ear pain due to neuralgia has a classic manifestation as brief (usually seconds, always < 2 minutes) episodes of extremely severe, sharp pain.
 Chronic ear pain without abnormality on ear examination might be due to a TMJ disorder, but patients should have a thorough head and neck examination (including fiberoptic examination) to rule out cancer.

 Most cases are clear after history and physical examination.
-Depending on clinical findings, nonotologic causes may require testing (see table Some Causes of Earache Some Causes of Earache Earache may occur in isolation or along with discharge or, rarely, hearing loss.
-Ear pain may come from a process within the ear itself or may be referred to the ear from a nearby nonotologic... read more ).
-Patients with a normal ear examination, particularly with chronic or recurrent pain, may warrant evaluation with an MRI to rule out cancer.
+Depending on clinical findings, nonotologic causes may require testing (see table ).
+Patients with a normal ear examination, particularly with chronic or recurrent pain, may warrant evaluation with an MRI of the base of skull to rule out cancer.

 Underlying disorders in patients with ear pain are treated.

 Patients should be instructed to avoid digging in their ears with any objects (no matter how soft the objects are or how careful patients claim to be).
+Patients with otitis externa should keep their ears dry.
 Also, patients should not irrigate their ears unless instructed by a physician to do so, and then only gently.
 An oral irrigator should never be used to irrigate the ear.